MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-data-resiliency-overview.md

 Today, customers expect continuous innovation from Microsoft without compromising quality, and this is one of the reasons why Microsoft's services and software are built with resiliency and recoverability in mind.

-## Office 365 Data Resiliency Principles
+## Microsoft 365 Data Resiliency Principles

 Resiliency refers to the ability of a cloud-based service to withstand certain types of failures and yet remain fully-functional from the customers' perspective.
-Data resiliency means that no matter what failures occur within Office 365, critical customer data remains intact and unaffected.
-To that end, Office 365 services have been designed around five specific resiliency principles:
+Data resiliency means that no matter what failures occur within Microsoft 365, critical customer data remains intact and unaffected.
+To that end, Microsoft 365 services have been designed around five specific resiliency principles:

 - There is critical and non-critical data.
 Non-critical data (for example, whether a message was read) can be dropped in rare failure scenarios.
 Critical data (for example, customer data such as email messages) should be protected at extreme cost.
 As a design goal, delivered mail messages are always critical, and things like whether a message has been read is non-critical.
 - Copies of customer data must be separated into different fault zones or as many fault domains as possible (e.g., datacenters, accessible by single credentials (process, server, or operator)) to provide failure isolation.